Fuzhou Jiangxi, China Travel Guide

 Outdoor activities may be uncomfortable or limited due to weather.

-From june To august marks the monsoon season.
+From june To august marks the wet season.
 This period has heavy rainfall and high humidity.
 While usually not disruptive to city life, intense rain can lead to localized flooding.
 Always carry an Umbrella.

 Spring (April-May) and Autumn (September-October) have mild temperatures for parks and sites.